The Top Treatments for Addiction

 Drug addiction treatment centers have staff trained in helping others come to terms with their substance use disorder.
-Psychologists and therapists help recovering persons figure out the triggers for their use and deal with the underlying problems.
+Psychologists and therapists help to recover persons figure out the triggers for their use and deal with the underlying problems.
 The emotional support needed to do that comes from the staff and their peers within the facility’s programs.

 Psychological support from professionals works hand in hand with this emotional support to help them overcome the mental burdens they have to bear.
 This approach results in far fewer incidences of relapse since it deals with the problems that cause the disorder, not just the symptoms of the problem.